Things to Do in New Glarus, Wisconsin’s Little Switzerland

 Note: You may see Esther’s European Imports on some blogs promoting New Glarus shopping.
 Esther took her business online in 2021, so I’m not including it here!

-Hotels in New Glarus, WI
+Hotels in New Glarus

 Postal icon for newsletter

-Ready to see more?
+Want to see more?

 Subscribe to my biweekly newsletter for hot travel tips I come across, weird stories you won’t see elsewhere and perhaps lifelong friendship.